Salif-Traore/Quant-Signal-Pipeline/README.md

 <img src="https://github.com/user-attachments/assets/9956753e-36c8-495a-8d10-ab7273e58654" width="900"/>

 <p>
-The strategy outperformed SPY on a risk-adjusted basis over the test period while maintaining lower volatility and smaller drawdowns.
-QQQ generated higher absolute returns, reflecting the strong concentration of mega-cap technology performance during the latter portion of the sample.
+The production strategy generated higher risk-adjusted returns than SPY over the test period while maintaining lower volatility and smaller drawdowns.
+QQQ produced higher absolute returns, reflecting the strong concentration of mega-cap technology performance during the latter portion of the sample.

 </p>
-*Portfolio growth from July 2021 through May 2026 compared against SPY and QQQ benchmarks.*
+*Portfolio growth from July 2021 through May 2026.
+Results are shown relative to SPY and QQQ benchmarks.*

 ## Walk-Forward Validation

 <img src="https://github.com/user-attachments/assets/3cbd65a6-d9ac-4da4-bba6-5ead64451748" width="900"/>

+Walk-forward validation was performed using rolling out-of-sample test windows.
+Positive Sharpe ratios across all validation periods suggest the strategy's performance was not dependent on a single historical market environment.

 Walk-forward validation was performed using rolling out-of-sample test periods.
 Positive Sharpe ratios across all folds suggest the strategy's performance was not driven by a single historical market regime.